 However, this “limp-home” mode can use up tons of fuel, making it crucial to address the fault quickly.

 Ensure drivers and staff don’t clear DTC fault codes using an OBD scanner without getting the vehicle problem fixed first.

 Not only can this lead to further vehicle damages, but also failed emission testing.
 Emission testing center inspectors use their own OBD scanners, allowing them to find DTC codes, and they can easily reject your vehicle.

 Additionally, never take your vehicle for an emission test if its current battery has been previously disconnected, newly replaced, dead, or lowly cranking.

 Vehicle batteries that go below five volts will wipe out the computer memory, and without it, your vehicle will automatically fail the emissions test.

 If your company has an onboard vehicle diagnostics system installed, contact your fleet manager.
-They should have received a fault code notification on their computer with a detailed description and can instruct the driver of the next step to resolve the issue.
+They should have received a fault code notification on their computer with a detailed description and can instruct the driver of the DTC meaning and next steps to resolve the issue.

 Get started with Motive Maintenance

 Call us at 844-325-9230 with questions or book a demo to see how it works in real-life scenarios.